BorderProofBorderProof

 Overview

-The Non-Immigrant RS Visa is for international researchers and scientists conducting scientific research or teaching at Thai research institutes and universities.
-NRCT approval is mandatory.
+Visa for foreign researchers and scientists conducting scientific research, training, or teaching at Thai research institutes with National Research Council of Thailand approval.

 Requirements